jericson/jericson.github.io/resume.md

 I began my career as a programmer, but I keep finding myself taking on community roles.
-In my experience as a volunteer moderator and professional community manager, I've worked with dozens of communities ranging from college applicants to car enthusiasts to hermeneuticians.
+In my experience as a volunteer moderator and professional community manager, I've worked closely with dozens of communities ranging from college applicants to car enthusiasts to hermeneuticians.
 My job is mostly listening and facilitating company/community communication.
 I also bring a unique understanding of social software, data analysis and programming to my work.